layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
+**07 July 2019:** I added some new functions, such as `--resume`, auto-augmentation policy, acos loss, into [developing thread](https://github.com/layumi/Person_reID_baseline_pytorch/tree/dev) and rewrite the `save` and `load` functions.
+I haven't tested the functions throughly.
+Some new functions are worthy of having a try.
+If you are first to this repo, I suggest you stay with the master thread.

 **01 July 2019:** [My CVPR19 Paper](https://arxiv.org/abs/1904.07223) is online.
 It is based on this baseline repo as teacher model to provide pseudo label for the generated images to train a better student model.
 You are welcomed to check out the opensource code at [here](https://github.com/NVlabs/DG-Net).

 **03 Jun 2019:** Testing with multiple-scale inputs is added.
 You can use `--ms 1,0.9` when extracting the feature.
 It could slightly improve the final result.